7ynxzzz/Lynxzzz/README.md

 - 👋 Hi, I’m @Lynxzzz
 - 🎓 I'm a school student
 - 👀 I’m interested in gaming,coding and astrophysics and many more things
-- 🌱 I’m currently learning python (a beginner)
+- 🌱 I’m currently learning python
 - 📫 How to reach me (Discord : Lynx.#6635)

 <!---